One speaker at a Queenstown entrepreneur conference this week will be talking about how a business needs to be a force for good.

 “I don’t know if there should be a happiness index, but it should stand for more than profit, it should stand for people, it should stand for the planet.

 “Business needs to play a role, in a big way, to move that all forward.”

 While Handley said he doubts he will convince people in Queenstown of his ideas, he said he is not alone.

 “When you look back about a hundred years, Henry Ford actually said, ‘it’s thought business should be for profit, it’s not.
 It exists for service.’
 We’re in such an incredible recession at the moment, that more and more people are actually thinking, well, that’s probably the right way forward”.

 He said Marks and Spencer in the UK is an example of a company that has taken a more holistic approach to business.

-Handley said he is looking at dealing with his businesses in the same way, by looking at who to employ and what values the organisation has.
+Handley said he is looking at dealing with his businesses in the same way, by looking at who to employ and what values the organization has.